These Are The Best Starfield Ships (So Far!)

 Going after ships belonging to some of the more powerful factions should be done with an understanding of the risks, as factions such as the United Colonies will fight back hard.
 Bounty hunters can make short work of you, too, but their ships are also quite desirable.

-One particularly cool ship can be acquired by following through the Mantis quest line, an epic side mission that has already been getting some buzz on social.
+One particularly cool ship can be acquired by following through the Mantis quest line, an epic side mission that has already been getting some buzz on social media.

 We’ll have a full guide on how to get this ship soon (it’s the one we’ve used as the main picture for this article), but until then, the video below should help you get this really cool ship: